 - Geology (Science emphasis, see Physics and Geosciences)

 For specific degree requirements, contact the chair of the department of the academic discipline involved.
 For additional information, refer to the College of Education and Human Performance section regarding the Standard Certificate in this catalog.

 Students who desire to enter the law profession should consult the Pre-Law Adviser in the Department of History, Political Science and Philosophy upon enrollment regarding a degree plan and selection of courses.

 Students who desire to pursue any health profession (medicine, dentistry, physical therapy, pharmacy, nursing, etc.) should consult the Pre-Health Professions Coordinator in the Center for Student Success.
 General information regarding programs offered by Texas A&M University-Kingsville is listed separately in this catalog.

 Requirements for the Degree

 All students obtaining a bachelor's degree must satisfy the "General Requirements for Graduation" as set forth in this catalog.
-This includes, among others, the communication skills requirement, residence requirements and grade average rules.
+This includes, among others, the residence requirements and grade average rules.